-Refer to the agreed HSC list when prescribing oral liquid medicines for captopril, colecalciferol, furosemide, glycopyrronium bromide, melatonin, omeprazole, sodium chloride, spironolactone or ergocalciferol.
+Refer to the agreed HSC list when prescribing oral liquid medicines for children.
 Prescribe these products generically, exactly as described on the list, with particular attention to the formulation and strength specified.

 Action for pharmacists:

 - Check suppliers for cost-effective prices to ensure value for money for the Health Service. - Consider ordering the unlicensed liquids on the agreed HSC list from Victoria Pharmaceuticals.